Antarctic Bases and Buildings - 2

 The next generation - Halley VI

 Work on Halley VI was started in the Austral summer of 2007-2008 with an award winning new design that has the jackable legs of Halley V with the added flexibility of each leg being on a ski.
-In this case, when the base moves too close to the sea with the drifting ice-shelf, the modules can be towed further inland by tractors.
-In addition to this, the "pods" are more flexible in function than previous bases being able to be converted to sleeping accommodation or scientific labs as required.
-It has been in full use since 2012.
-It has an anticipated life span of 30-40 years.
+In this case, when the base moves too close to the sea with the drifting ice-shelf, the modules can be detached from each other and towed further inland by tractors.
+The "pods" are also more flexible in function than previous bases being able to be converted to sleeping accommodation or scientific labs as required.
+It has been in full use since 2012 and has an anticipated life span of 30-40 years.